wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

 = Version 3.6.1 =
-Fixed javascript for enabled widget buttons on index webpages and added "Enable Shortcode" option.
+Fixed JavaScript for enabled widget buttons on index webpages and added "Enable Shortcode" option.

 = Version 3.6 =
 Added an `[ngfb /]` shortcode to add social buttons to content text, better support for *attached* images, and improved widget code for index webpages.